This post may contain affiliate links. Please read my disclosure policy.

-Besides, I had already touched each and every cookie – so doesn’t that mean I get first dibs?
+I touched each and every cookie – so doesn’t that mean I get first dibs?
 These are so delicious – a must try any time of the year but perfect for the holidays.

 If you really want to ramp up your chocolate game, stir 1 cup of mini-chocolate chips into the cookie dough.
 You can never really have too much chocolate, says me!

 Thanks for PINNING!

 - 4 ounces unsweetened good quality chocolate, rough chopped

 - 4 tablespoons unsalted butter